UpCloudLtd/upcloud-cli/examples/create_cluster_and_expose_service.md

 This example demonstrates how to create a Kubernetes cluster with `upctl`, create a deployment, and expose it to the internet using a service.

 To keep track of resources created during this example, we will use common prefix in all resource names.
+The variable definitions also include configuration for the cluster, node-group, and service.
+By default, we will use `NodePort` service type (as it is faster to deploy), but you can change `svc_type` value to `LoadBalancer` if you want to use UpCloud Load Balancer to expose the service.

 ```env
 prefix=example-upctl-kubernetes-